bijanbwb/try-haskell/RESOURCES.md

 - [ ] [Haskell Programming from First Principles](http://haskellbook.com/)
 - Haskell: The Craft of Functional Programming
 - Programming in Haskell
+- Learn You a Haskell for Great Good!
 - Real World Haskell
 - All About Monads
 - Purely Functional Data Structures